Simple Pineapple Chow Recipe

 Trini chow is a healthy, refreshing snack made with half ripe to ripe fruit or vegetable pieces, chopped chadon beni leaves, fresh pepper and salt.
 The salt draws out the natural juices of the pieces and these juices mixed with the seasonings further marinate the fruit/vegetable.

 Chow is a popular street snack in Trinidad and Tobago and it is best enjoyed on a hot day, especially at the beach.
-Mango, pineapple, hog plum, pommecythere (or golden apple) and cucumber chow are the most popular types.
+Mango, pineapple, hog plum, pommecythere (or golden apple) and cucumber chow are the more popular types.

 But, you can make chow with anything from chenet (Spanish lime) and pomerac to strawberries and pears.
 There are no rules when it comes to making chow.

-Pineapple chow ingredients usually include:
+Pineapple chow ingredients

-• fresh chadon beni leaves
+• fresh chadon beni leaves or Caribbean green seasoning: use cilantro leaves as a substitute.

 • salt